hurricanehrndz/ansible-pyenv/README.md

 # hurricanehrndz.pyenv

 An Ansible Role to install pyenv on Ubuntu, Fedora and RedHat systems.
-By default, installs pyenv system-wide, but can configure to be deployed to a specific user.
+By default, installs pyenv system-wide, but can be configured for deployment to a specific user.

 Additionally, role install several plugins to achieve a sane configuration.
 Plugins include: